EnvironmentFlora and FaunaPolicy Matters

 In July (dated 2nd and 27th) 2021, Milind Kodkany of Kali Brigade had lodged two complaints with the Haliyal Forest Division, Karnataka Forest Department on the issue of laying of water pipelines that fell inside the Hornbill Conservation Reserve as a large number of trees were felled.
 Further, the user agency had dug up earth and used forest land for non-forest purposes inside reserve forests of Dandeli and Alur beats sans any forest clearances under Forest (Conservation) Act, 1980.

-The excavations in 2021 had caused destruction of the Hornbill habitat as they had also used heavy machinery and hazardous substances inside the CR at Timber Depot, Dandeli.
 Then, the KFD had filed a FIR dated 31.8.2021 against Manjunath Maruthi Badri, a resident of Belagavi Road, Haliyal under Rule 25 (2) of Karnataka Forest Rules, 1969 for excavation of mud and re-filling it without permission.
 But this FIR is not enough, the Kali Brigade stated in their complaint.

 AN ILLEGAL PROJECT INSIDE A PA

-Further, the MoEFCC notification clearly lays the procedure to deal with violations under Section 2 under FCA, 1980 against the violator and erring officers under whose supervision, the work was taken up while an application seeking forest clearance was still pending.
-He adds, “In fact, prior recommendation and permission is needed from the Standing Committee of the NBWL to take up any non-forest works inside a notified conservation reserve which the user agency failed to do.”
+Further, the MoEFCC notification clearly lays the procedure to deal with violations under Section 2 under FCA, 1980 against the violator and erring officers under whose supervision, the work was taken up while an application seeking forest clearance is still pending.

 HIGH COURT DIRECTIONS